 - Form Steering Committee -Aug 2021 COMPLETE

 - Issued out Letter of Interest -Sep 2021 COMPLETE

 - State Water/Wasterwater State Advisory Committee (WWAC) Application -Sep 2021 COMPLETE

 - LOI Scoring -Oct 2021 COMPLETE

 - Create Scope of Work -Oct 2021 2nd DRAFT COMPLETE

 - Corps of Engineers Model Review -October 8, 2021 COMPLETE

 - Corps of Engineers Funding Partnership -October 12, 2021, January 19, 2022 -IN PROCESS

-- Send out RFP Feb 2022 COMPLETE
+- Send out RFP -Feb 2022 COMPLETE

 - Negotiate/Award contract -IN PROCESS

 - Apply for Funding IN PROCESS

 - Begin work on priority watersheds -TBD

 - Complete project -TBD

-- ARF Funds must be obligated by December 31, 2024 and Expended December 31, 2026
+ARF - Funds must be obligated by December 31, 2024 and Expended December 31, 2026 understand will not be available until June or July 2022.

-Bowen said the Commission requested that we look at all watersheds within the region.
-She said originally, we were looking at the Arkansas American Rescue Plan Act (ARPA) funds, which we now understand will not be available until June or July 2022.
 She said Arkansas Natural Resource Commission (ANRC) and the Corps of Engineers have stated that they both have funding available.
 She said we have continued the Request for Proposal process, with the Committee selecting HALFF as consultant and will begin the negotiating process.
 The Corps of Engineer has recently stated their national funds have increased from \$7 million to \$30 million.